 About

-Driven by local trans+ community advocates and inspired by the Netflix documentary "Disclosure," the Tampa Bay Transgender Film Festival aims to foster positive awareness of transgender and gender non-conforming communities.
+TIGLFF’s Trans Pride is an expansion of what was originally the Tampa Bay Transgender Film Festival.
+Driven by local trans community advocates and inspired by the Netflix documentary Disclosure, the Tampa Bay Transgender Film Festival was created to foster positive awareness of transgender and gender nonconforming communities.

-At its core, this festival centers around film to raise awareness and nurture community bonds.
-It acknowledges the urgent need to highlight the range of authenticity and experiences of the transgender and gender non-conforming community, recognizing the potential of media to Entertain, Empower, and Enlighten.
-Alongside our film screenings, we host local events that focus on elevating all forms of trans+ art and building positive community.
+At its core, this pride celebration centers around film as a way to raise awareness and nurture community connection.
+It recognizes the urgent need to highlight the full range of lived experiences within the transgender and gender nonconforming community, and the power of media to Entertain, Empower, and Enlighten.
+Alongside film screenings, the festival hosts local events that elevate trans culture and art while creating space for gathering, celebration, and community care.

-We embrace all forms of film and media that explore the themes of transgender and gender diversity.
-Films and events are meticulously curated by a committee comprising local transgender and gender-diverse community members which are then showcased both in-person locally and online nationally throughout the weekend of Transgender Day of Visibility.
+We embrace all forms of film and media that explore themes of transgender and gender diversity.
+Films and events are thoughtfully curated by a committee of local transgender and gender diverse community members and are shared both in person and online throughout the weekend of Transgender Day of Visibility.

 History